LeThiHongMinh/MITRE-review-papers/README.md

 # MITRE-review-papers

+Here is the full list of 417 papers selected for review:

 Ahn, Gwanghyun and Jang, Jisoo and Choi, Seho and Shin, Dongkyoo.
 2024.
 Research on Improving Cyber Resilience by Integrating the Zero Trust security model with the MITRE ATT&CK matrix.
 IEEE Access. https://doi.org/10.1109/ACCESS.2024.3417182

 Sun, Huaqi and Shu, Hui and Kang, Fei and Zhao, Yuntian and Huang, Yuyao.
 2024.
 Malware2ATT&CK: A sophisticated model for mapping malware to ATT&CK techniques.
 Computers & Security. https://doi.org/10.1016/j.cose.2024.103772